220705-UTA-NET/CampbellK/project_0/agenda.md

 Solo Presentation: July 20th

-    1. Set a savings goal; send email if go above it

-        b.
-Create endpoint to see savings goal
-            - Current issue: returns 0 (even though it is not 0)
-            - getordinal is what returns 0

-        c.
-Send email when user nears budget limit
-            -- Will need to check after each new expense is added
+    Nothing wrong with inputs;
+        -- seems that the port listened to vs called can sometimes be off (have an instance of calling to 3003 but listening 3004) Does the loop double run somehow?

+            *** continuously breaks @ 4th run (3003/3004)

+        -- check out UserInput, may not be perfectly running things ***

+        -- either way: add a try/catch with exception -x- Can we avoid a fatal exception and just re-run the while loop?

+    When inputting a new expense or updating budget, update value in Tracking.cs (currentBudget & currentExpenseTotal) and in JSON When value is updated, it will need to overwrite budget.json

-    2. Rename ApiMethods subclasses to be more verbose
+    Rename ApiMethods subclasses to be more verbose
         - should include expense somewhere in the name
         - users should be changed to budgetGoal

+    create subfolders for api, db

+    Make displayed tables (expense detail, etc) more visible by wrapping them in ascii table

 --------------------------------------------------------------------------------